themoonether/doginals/README.md

 *** Once it synced your result should be `"initialblockdownload": false`

-Copy & Edit `.env` in your doginals minter folder
+Copy & edit `.env` in your doginals minter folder
+Set to your own username/password

 ```
 cd $HOME